authorizerdev/docs/src/pages/integrations/react-native.md

 );
 ```

-## Step 8
+## Step 8: Listen to the authentication process change

-Listen to auth result and set refresh token in secure store for silent refresh / get user info
+Get auth session result and set refresh token in secure store for silent refresh.
+You also get the access token, id token for the further usage

 ```js
 const authorizerRefreshTokenKey = `authorizer_refresh_token`;